 College accounting procedure Automation (CAPA) was started in our organization from 2018-19 as a pilot project under OHEPEE, by department of Higher education Govt. of odisha, through its CAPA Portal, in which all day today financial transactions are uploaded and preparation of accounts related documents to meet audit requisites.
-This system brings uniformity and transparency in financial management of the college..
-To automate various functions of college end to end i.e. from the Selection procedure of the Students, Student Admission, Their Fee Management, Interaction with the University, Course Progress Monitoring, Attendance (Faculty Pupil) Accounts, H.R., Budgets and Funds, Extra Curricular audit was done in 2018-19.
+This system brings uniformity and transparency in financial management of the college.
+To automate various functions of college end to end i.e. from the Selection procedure of the Students, Student Admission, Their Fee Management, Interaction with the University, Course Progress Monitoring, Attendance (Faculty Pupil) Accounts, H.R., Budgets and Funds, Extra Curricular Activity etc. In addition, the Government appoints external auditors on an annual basis which conducts an audit encompassing all areas.
+The last external audit was done in 2018-19.
 There have been no major audit issues so far and no serious irregularities have surfaced in the external auditor's reports till date.